flatironinstitute/sciware/15_IntroGithub/day1.md

 # Troubleshooting

 - Avoid problems by keeping track of the state of your local.
-Use these commands before and after every command until you gain confidence
+- Inspect `git status` before and after every command until you gain confidence
-  - `git status`
-  - `git log`

 # Troubleshooting